 Visit our Website

-With locations in Palm Springs, CA, Princeton, NJ, and Manhattan, NY, SBEMP’S Litigation practice group offers a wide range of specialized litigation services for private sector companies, public agencies and individuals.
+With locations in Palm Springs, CA, New Jersey, NJ, and Manhattan, NY, SBEMP’S Litigation practice group offers a wide range of specialized litigation services for private sector companies, public agencies and individuals.
 Our litigators represent clients in an array of civil disputes, including: intellectual property, personal injury, complex business and real estate, trusts and estate, construction defect, owner, contractor/sub-contractor disputes, eminent domain and condemnation, homeowners’ association and hospitality, partnership disputes, tribal, healthcare, first amendment, and defamation.

 DISCLAIMER: This newsletter does not constitute legal advice, and no attorney-client relationship is formed by reading it.
 This newsletter may be considered ATTORNEY ADVERTISING in some states.
 Prior results do not guarantee a similar outcome.
 Additional facts or future developments may affect subjects contained within this newsletter.
 Before acting or relying upon any information within this newsletter, seek the advice of an attorney.